Tai chi looks easy enough, but sometimes looks can be deceiving. If you’ve never done tai chi before, it may seem especially intimidating to you.

 Engaging our minds and intentionally removing all distractions will help students be in the moment and fully engaged in the practice.

-• Athletes warm up before a race or a big game.
+• Musicians warm up before a concert. • Athletes warm up before a race or a big game. • Kids warm up to strangers.

 Warming up also makes tai chi less intimidating and more doable.

-• Stretching; and
+• Breathwork • Stretching; and • Tapping

 … can help prepare your body and mind for the practice and make it more beneficial and enjoyable.